 Any exploration of science for kids is not complete without growing some crystals….am I right?
 In fact, at the science fair this past year crystal growing projects were the project de jour, and I can understand why, growing a Crystal Garden has ranked pretty high up there on my list of fun science experiments since I myself was a kid!

-The only reason we haven’t tried growing crystals sooner is because of the time involved.
+Now one of the big drawbacks to many crystal growing projects is the time involved.
 I’ll be honest, I am not a patient woman and though I proselytize patience to my kids, I’m not a very good example of this virtue!
 So days of waiting for a crystal garden to grow pretty much sent this idea to the “someday” list.
 That is until I discovered Epsom salt crystals….leave them overnight and wake up to magic!
-Oh how much do I love thee Epsom salt!
+Oh how much do I love thee Epsom Salt!

 - Step Two | Heat the Water Add 1 cup of water to a microwave safe bowl.
 Heat the water in the microwave for 45 seconds.
 Alternatively use very hot tap water and skip the microwave.

 - Step Three | Add Color If you are using color, add a dash of food coloring to the water.
 Stir.